Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: II. Chiral unitary transformation and cavity-induced potential shift

 which captures the interaction between a charged particle (with mass $m$, charge $q$) and a photonic mode in a cavity.
-We assume an external single-particle potential, $V(\bold r)$, and a single photonic mode with frequency $\omega_c$, where $\hat a$ and $\hat a^\dagger$ are the annihilation and creation operators of photons, respectively.
-Generalization to multimode cases is straightforward.
-The vector potential $\hat{\bold A}$ can be expressed as $\hat{\bold A}=A_0\left(\boldsymbol \varepsilon^* \hat a^\dagger+\boldsymbol\varepsilon \hat a\right)$, where $\boldsymbol \varepsilon$ represents the polarization of the cavity photonic modes.
+We assume an external single-particle potential, $V(\bold r)$, and a single photonic mode with frequency $\omega_c$, where $\hat a$ and $\hat a^\dagger$ are the annihilation and creation operators of photons, respectively. { The following discussion can be generalized to multi-mode cases.
+We present the results in the discussion section and provide detailed calculations in the SM \cite{supplementalMat}.} The vector potential $\hat{\bold A}$ can be expressed as $\hat{\bold A}=A_0\left(\boldsymbol \varepsilon^* \hat a^\dagger+\boldsymbol\varepsilon \hat a\right)$, where $\boldsymbol \varepsilon$ represents the polarization of the cavity photonic modes.
 The mode amplitude is $A_0=\sqrt{\frac{\hbar}{2\epsilon_0 V\omega_c}}$, with $V$ the cavity volume.
 In the context of cavity quantum electrodynamics, a dimensionless parameter $g=\sqrt{\frac{(q A_0)^2}{m\hbar \omega_c}}$ is commonly used to quantify the strength of the light-matter coupling.
 The regime $10^{-1} \leqslant g \leqslant 1$ is referred to as strong coupling.
 For $g \geqslant 1$, it is referred to as deep strong coupling, indicating even stronger interaction between light and matter\footnote{The terminology differs slightly from the standard context of quantum optics, where the term ``strong coupling" typically refers to reversible interactions between photons in the cavity mode and the atom.
 Here, ``strong coupling" and ``weak coupling" signify the relative strength of the light-matter coupling in comparison to the cavity mode energy.}.
 In this letter, we focus on the chiral cavity case, where the photonic polarization is $\boldsymbol\varepsilon=\frac{1}{\sqrt{2}}\left(\mathbf{e_x}+i\mathbf{e_y}\right)$, and $\mathbf{e_{x(y)}}$ represents the unit vector in the x(y)-direction.
 A recent seminal advancement in cavity quantum electrodynamics is the ability to decouple matter and light degrees of freedom, either in the weak or strong coupling limits, through a special unitary transformation \cite{ashida2021cavity,PhysRevB.107.195104}.
 This transformation is elegantly achieved by applying the unitary operator: